-The Google Pixel 6A is Google’s latest mid-range smartphone, sitting underneath the Pixel 6 and Pixel 6 Pro, but with a much more wallet-friendly price of £399/$449 sim-free and unlocked.
+The Pixel 6A was introduced as Google’s latest mid-range smartphone, sitting underneath the Pixel 6 and Pixel 6 Pro, but with a much more wallet-friendly price.
+It is currently available for $289/£299 sim-free and unlocked.
 Offering both an ultra-wide camera and a wide-angle is this smartphone worth your attention?

 Almost all photography features and processing remains the same on both models, with the Pixel 6A also offering intelligent AI (Artificial Intelligence) features including ‘magic eraser’ letting you remove objects from the background of photographs, but motion blur (for smooth water shots) is missing.

 Like the Pixel 6 and 6 Pro, the 6A features Google’s TENSOR processor, as well as an in-screen fingerprint reader, but has 6GB of RAM, rather than the 8GB found on the Pixel 6.